radar/lookup/README.md

 # Lazy Man's ri (lookup)

+## Installation

+Add gemcutter as a source:

+    sudo gem install gemcutter
+    gem tumble

+Then you'll be able to:

+    sudo gem install lookup

 ## Example usage:

  * `lookup ActiveRecord::Base#new` (returns a single method, since the method name is right)